Uniqueness of the fixed point of nonexpansive semidifferentiable maps

 \section{Fixed points and eigenvectors of semidifferentiable nonexpansive maps over normal cones}

 In this section, we derive from Theorem~\ref{theo0} some uniqueness results for fixed points or eigenvectors of maps acting on cones, as well as geometric convergence results for the orbits.

 As a first application, we get the following uniqueness result for the fixed point of a nonexpansive map in the Thompson's metric. \begin{theorem}[Uniqueness of fixed points] Let $C$ be a normal cone with nonempty interior in a Banach space $(X,\|\cdot\|)$.
-Let $G$ be a nonempty open subset of $(X,\|\cdot\|)$ included in $C$ and $f : G \rightarrow \Cint$ be a nonexpansive map with respect to Thompson's metric $\tho$.
+Let $G$ be an open subset of $(X,\|\cdot\|)$ included in $C$ and $f : G \rightarrow \Cint$ be a nonexpansive map with respect to Thompson's metric $\tho$.
 Let $v\in G$ be a fixed point of $f$: $f(v)=v$.
 Make the following assumptions: \begin{enumerate} {\rm (A\arabic{enumi})} \item $f$ is semidifferentiable at $v$; \item The map $\id-f'_v: X\to X$ has Property \PF; \item The fixed point of $f'_v:X\to X$ is unique: $f'_v(x) = x,\, x \in X\Rightarrow x =0$. \end{enumerate} Then, the fixed point of $f$ in $G$ is unique: $f(w) = w,\, w \in G\Rightarrow w =v$. \end{theorem} \begin{proof} We apply Theorem~\ref{theo0}.
 Let $V=\Cint$ endowed with $\tho$.
-The set $G$ is open in $(V,\tho)$, $f$ is nonexpansive with respect to $\tho$ and $v$ is a fixed point of $f$.
 Since $v\in \Cint$, $C_v=\Cint=V$ and by Proposition~\ref{prop-thompson}, $(V,\tho)$ is a complete metric space.